-The Launchkey [MK3] bootloader mode allows you to configure and save certain settings.
-To access bootloader mode, hold the Octave Up and Octave Down buttons together and plug in your Launchkey [MK3].
+The Launchkey MK3 has a bootloader mode that allows the user to configure and save certain settings.
+The bootloader is accessed by holding the Octave Up and Octave Down buttons together whilst plugging the device in.

-The Fixed Chord button toggles Easy Start mode between On and Off.
-When Easy Start is ON, the Launchkey [MK3] shows up as a Mass Storage Device to provide a more convenient first-time experience.
+The Fixed Chord button can be used to toggle Easy Start.
+When Easy Start is ON, the Launchkey MK3 shows up as a Mass Storage Device to provide a more convenient first-time experience.
 You can turn this off once you are familiar with the device to disable this Mass Storage Device.

-Pressing the Scene Launch button displays the Bootloader's version number on the Launchkey [MK3]'s screen.
-The Stop Solo Mute button switches the display back to Application's version number.
-On the Launchkey [MK3], these display in a readable format on the LCD, however, like other Novation products, the digits of the version number also show on the pads, each digit represented by its binary form.
+The Scene Launch button can be used to request displaying the Bootloader's version number.
+The Stop Solo Mute button can then be used to switch back to displaying the Application's.
+On the Launchkey MK3, these display in a conveniently readable format on the LCD, however like other Novation products, the digits of the version number also show on the pads, each digit represented by its binary form.

-The Device Select, Device Lock or the Play button start the Application (only the Device Lock button lights up as the other two have no LEDs).
+The Device Select, Device Lock or the Play button can be used to start the Application (of these only the Device Lock button lights up as the other two have no LEDs to illuminate them).

-MIDI on Launchkey [MK3]
+MIDI on Launchkey MK3

-The Launchkey [MK3] has two MIDI interfaces providing two pairs of MIDI inputs and outputs over USB.
+The Launchkey MK3 has two MIDI interfaces providing two pairs of MIDI inputs and outputs over USB.
 They are as follows:

-- Launchkey [MK3] MIDI In/Out (or first interface on Windows): This interface is used to receive MIDI from performing (keys, wheels, pad, pot, and fader Custom Modes), is used to provide external MIDI input.
-Responses to requests sent on Launchkey [MK3] MIDI Out (USB) are only returned on Launchkey [MK3] MIDI In (USB). - Launchkey [MK3] DAW In/Out (or second interface on Windows): This interface is used by DAWs and similar software to interact with the Launchkey [MK3].
+- LKMK3 MIDI In / Out (or first interface on Windows): This interface is used to receive MIDI from performing (keys, wheels, pad, pot, and fader Custom Modes); and is used to provide external MIDI input. - LKMK3 DAW In / Out (or second interface on Windows): This interface is used by DAWs and similar software to interact with the Launchkey MK3.